zooxo/desk15/README.md

 The HP-15c was probably the most versatile scientific calculator.
-Similar to DESK42 (for the DM42) DESK15 offers an alternative firmware for the DM15C/DM15L replica of Swissmicros with primarily a complex number calculator and a spreadsheet.
+Similar to DESK42 (for the DM42) DESK15 offers an alternative firmware for the DM15C/DM15L replica of Swissmicros with a suite of some applications like a complex number calculator, a spreadsheet, a symbolic and a tabletop calculator.

-The restrictions of the NPX-ARM-Cortex-M0 microcontroller with 64 kilobytes of flash memory and 8 kilobytes SRAM are vincible with efficient programming and accepting the 7 digits precision for floating numbers.
+See more at: github.com/zooxo/desk15

-Have fun
+and have fun!
 deetee

 ____________________